Every year in the U.S. we officially honor the great leader Dr. Martin Luther King. I had read that Dr. King was known as a great connector of people.

 Dr. King knew the power of connection long before the rest of us imagined it.
-For me connection is so important that I wanted to share some of the ways he was a connector and how we could apply those principles to our own connections and networks.
+For me, connection is so important that I wanted to share some of the ways he was a connector and how we could apply those principles to our own connections and networks.

 - Dr. King understood the best way to connect with others was through big ideas shared in a big way.

 - Dr. King connected in the small details.
 When he was with people outside his inner circle, it’s clear they felt a connection to Dr. King in a more personal way.
 How did he do this?
 He remembered the little things about the people he was talking with.
-His ability to recall facts, small details about their families and congregations made others feel not only honored but heard.
+His ability to recall facts and small details about their families and congregations made others feel not only honored but heard.

 - Dr. King connected through networks.
 Think about this…Before social media and technology, Dr. King invested significant time in developing his networks.
-It’s been reported that he had calls and conversations that shows how effective he was at building an extended community for his cause.
+It’s been reported that he had calls and conversations that show how effective he was at building an extended community for his cause.
 He knew how to leverage other peoples’ gifts and capabilities.
 He started by building trusting relationships with them.

 - Dr. King connected through action.
 Dr. King understood if change were to take place, people would have to take action.
-He understood there were many people who had tried to achieve his dream but had failed due to lack of action and consistent follow-up.
+He understood there were many people who had tried to achieve his dream but had failed due to a lack of action and consistent follow-up.

-So, what can we take-a-way from Dr. King and apply it to how we connect with people in our professional life?
+So, what can we take away from Dr. King and apply it to how we connect with people in our professional life?

 - To connect like Dr. King, we must listen